JonKing93/DASH/doc_source/README.txt

 3. sphinx
 Resources needed for sphinx (v4.2.0) to build the documentation pages.
 This includes

-    A. config
+    A. resources
-    The conf.py configuration file and the top-level index.rst
+    Includes all assets required by sphinx that are not the reference reST files.
+This includes the conf.py configuration file, the tutorial, and any other non-reference rst files for the documentation.

     B. source
     The reST files built by the parsers.